Why Jupiter is Astounding! (way more than you think)

 It is larger in size than the entire Earth!

 Its wind speed may seem like a lot.
 Until you consider that elsewhere on Jupiter, wind speeds reach 1,400 km/h!
-For comparison, the winds in the Earth's most violent storms (occurring just once every few decades) are just 250 km/h.
+For comparison, top wind speeds in Earth's most violent storms (occurring just once every few decades) reach just 250 km/h.

 To call it a tumultuous atmosphere would be quite the understatement.